 LUDLOW SUMMER SCHOOL

 further details of a course for singers and instrumentalists led by

 The plan is to start the Ludlow Summer School with an early evening (5pm-7pm) session on Sunday 14 July.
 All rehearsals will be held in St Laurence’s Church, SY8 1AN, in the centre of the town.
 From

-the course).
+arrange group suppers in a restaurant on the first and last evenings only (not included in the fee for the course).
 We will print all the public domain music in a booklet and send it to participants in good time

 LACOCK STUDENT SCHOLARSHIPS